dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * if some fields are removed from new class version, they just ignored during deserialization.
 * no constructor, instance initializer called - make sense, because they can tamper the instance and the goal of deserialization is to reconstruct the object as it was
 * if class is not serializable (doesn't implement `Serializable` interface) - if you try to serialize it, you get `NotSerializableException`
 * if serializable class has parent which is not serializable, then you can serialize it, but if you try to deserialize - parent no-arg constructor would be called.
 If parent doesn't have such constructor - `InvalidClassException`.
-This make sense because non-serializable parent needs to be instantiated, but it wasn't serialized , so we have to call constructor for its proper initialization.
+This make sense because non-serializable parent needs to be instantiated, but it wasn't serialized, so we have to call constructor for its proper initialization.
 For such parent class all instance initializer and no-arg constructor are called.
 * enum - implicitly extends `ava.lang.Enum` which is `Serializable` so all enums can be serialized
 * record - serialized differently (see ocpjp21)
 Don't confuse: